 An award-winning filmmaker, Christopher wrote and directed This Is Not A Test, which won five awards at major film festivals, including best director at the Boston International Film Festival and the audience award at the Urbanworld Film Festival.
 A satire about homeland security, in which a man’s fear of a possible terrorist attack drives him to extremes, it stars Hill Harper, Robinne Lee, and Tom Arnold and premiered on Showtime.
 Christopher also directed the last two installments of the profitable Wishmaster series of movies, distributed by Lionsgate Entertainment.
 His other credits as a director include the Lionsgate thriller, Beyond Redemption, with Andrew McCarthy and Michael Ironside, which premiered on HBO.

 Christopher started directing features after he won an Academy Award™ for best student film for his short, Mr. October, a romantic comedy about a guy who believes he’s cursed by the month of October.
 Christopher graduated with an MFA from the University of Southern California Film and Television Program.

 Christopher is also an accomplished film editor and was nominated for an Emmy™ for best editing for his work on James Cameron’s Expedition Bismarck.
 He also collaborated closely with Garry Shandling, editing over eight hours of original documentary and comedic material for the “Not Just the Best of the Larry Sanders Show" collection.

-Christopher came to USC after graduating from Yale (summa cum laude) where his thesis examined film\'s relation to literature.
-Christopher is a citizen of the US, UK, and Canada.
-He is currently based in Los Angeles.
+Christopher came to USC after graduating from Yale with a degree in literature and philosophy where his thesis examined film's relation to literature.
+Christopher is a citizen of the United States, United Kingdom, and Canada.